 We ask that you carry your possessions in one large backpack, travel bag or soft suitcase (65 to 85 litre maximum).
-Day to day necessities can also be kept in an additional day bag.
+Day to day necessities can also be kept in an additional day bag, which should be large enough to carry your needs for a couple of days at a time.
 Please note we reserve the right to refuse any extra baggage and sending it home or storing it will be at your own cost.

-You should carry your valuables in a flat money belt which you wear against your skin.
+You should carry your valuables in a flat money belt that you wear against your skin.

-Do remember traveling light is always wise and particularly when going overland.
+Do remember that travelling light is always wise, particularly when going overland.
 Passengers also often buy a lot of African souvenirs on the way.

-The vehicles have good storage capacity to carry souvenirs and lockups in the vehicle for your valuables, pack and day bag.
-There is a locker under your seat for easy access for day to day essentials.
+The vehicles have good storage capacity to carry souvenirs and there are lockups in the vehicle for your valuables, pack and day bag.
+There is a locker under your seat for easy access to day to day essentials.

 The following list details essentials as well as non-essentials.
 It is a guide only.
-If you are unsure about specific items please feel free to ring us.
+If you are unsure about specific items please feel free to contact us.